Jack7D1/Rimworld-Apini/Z_Workshop/description.md

 [/list]

 [h1]Support:[/h1]
-[url=https://github.com/Jack7D1/Rimworld-Apini/issues] Glitches should be reported here! [/url]
+[url=https://github.com/Jack7D1/Rimworld-Apini/issues] Have ideas for features, or want to report a bug?
+Put them here so they get noticed! [/url]